 - YO again and pull yarn through all loops on the hook.

 - Continue making dc stitches across the row.
-Make 3 chain stitches at the end, then turn your work clockwise to begin another row of double crochet stitches.
+Make 3 chain stitches at the end, then turn your work clockwise to begin another row of dc.

 Double Crochet Increase & Decrease

-Now that you know how to double crochet stitch, you can use techniques like increases, decreases, and invisible decreases to help build your crochet piece into different shapes.
+Now that you know how to crochet dc, you can use techniques like increases, decreases, and invisible decreases to help build your crochet piece into different shapes.

 As its name suggests, double crochet increase (abbrev. dc inc or 2dc) helps to grow the number of stitches in your work each row or round.

-To perform dc inc, place two dc stitches into the same stitch from the previous row.
-You can also make 3 or 4 double crochets (3dc, 4dc, and so on) into the same stitch to form a larger pattern.
+To perform a 2dc increase, place 2 dc stitches into the same stitch from the previous row.
+You can also make 3dc, 4dc, and so on into the same stitch to form a larger pattern.

-There are two methods to decrease in double crochet, the regular method and the invisible decrease.
-We will show you how to decrease double crochet both ways.
+There are two methods of decreasing in dc: the regular method and the invisible decrease.

 To perform a double crochet decrease (abbrev. dc dec or dc2tog), combine two stitches into one stitch.
 It is also possible to combine 3, 4, or 5 stitches into one if required.
 Dc5tog is a type of dc variation known as bobble stitch; we will get into that later in this tutorial.
 Here is how to make a normal dc dec: